24 Aug Beginning of Year Checklist for Atlas System Admins

 You might recognize this advice from our end of year checklist, but System Administrators have the ability to adjust the Academic Calendar in the Site Configuration section of your Admin Dashboard.

 Make sure that your system’s start and end dates are updated to reflect the new academic year.
-These dates correspond to the Unit Calendar that teachers use to map curriculum.
+These dates correspond to the dates shown on the Unit Calendar that teachers use to map curriculum.
 This is an essential first step for getting your Atlas system ready to go for a new school year.
 This is also a great time to input key dates, such as the end of term or grading period, and to pick your system’s archive date.
 The archive is a snapshot of the current year’s curriculum; we recommend setting the archive date about two weeks after the end of school.

 2. Don’t leave anyone out – add new teachers